 - In essence, the future leaders of PEM in the region and nation.

 Most of our clinical training occurs in the fast-paced, high-acuity, and high-volume pediatric emergency department of Children’s Health System in Dallas.
-This is the only level 1 Pediatric Trauma Center in North Texas, and it provides care for children with a myriad of illnesses and injuries; from the relatively simple common issues to the most complex.
+This is the only level 1 Pediatric Trauma Center in North Texas, and it provides care for children with illnesses and injuries that range from relatively simple, common issues to those that are exceptionally complex.
 We have a full complement of all pediatric subspecialty disciplines, excellent and experienced 24-hour dedicated pharmacists, dedicated skilled nursing, 24-7 social work, respiratory therapists, language interpreters, child life, and numerous trainees at various levels and disciplines.
 Our fellows get to be part of and eventually lead these high functioning teams.

 We have been flexible, nimble, and able to develop relationships and refine rotations at other hospitals in the region to give our fellows exposure to other settings, practice models, patient types, and experiences.
-It also provides opportunities for procedures less common in pediatric emergency medicine.
+These rotations provide opportunities for procedures less common in pediatric emergency medicine.
 Our program currently has rotations within the Dallas-Fort Worth (DFW) Metroplex at other Children's Health System sites including Parkland Hospital, Methodist Hospital, and Texas Health Resource – Harris Hospital.
 Our fellows rotate with Children’s Health child abuse team (REACH), with Dallas County EMS system, and have experiences with Children’s transport (ground, helicopter, fixed wing) teams.